nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Author: Joseph Lee

-Based on StationPlaylist Studio Add-on for NvDA 18.06
+Based on StationPlaylist Studio Add-on for NvDA 18.09

+## 2018 Preface and notes

+This guide has gone through many revisions, style changes, and updated to include features in latest add-on releases.
+When first published in 2015, it was done as a series of blog posts.
+Now in 2018, edits are ongoing to remove traces of old style and update this guide to reflect add-on features as of 2018.

+Also in 2018, the scope of the add-on has expanded to cover StationPlaylist Creator and Track Tool.
+For the most part, this guide will still cover StationPlaylist Studio alone, but there are important changes made in recent releases that'll ask us to consider other programs in StationPlaylist suite.
+In particular, trakc item class inheritance hierarchy has changed so many column navigation commands are available when dealing with tracks across SPL apps.

 ## Introduction

 If you are a radio broadcaster, you might be accustomed to activities involved when producing a show.
 This may include playlist selection, scheduling break notes, responding to requests, monitoring listener count and encoding status and so on.
 To assist a broadcaster, a broadcast automation program is used, and one of the popular apps is called StationPlaylist Studio.

-In NVDA Add-on Internals: StationPlaylist Studio, we'll learn about what Studio is and how the NVDA add-on works.
+In NVDA Add-on Internals: StationPlaylist Studio, we'll learn about what Studio (and other SPL suite of apps) is and how the NVDA add-on works.
 You don't have to install or use the NVDA add-on to understand the ins and outs of this powerful add-on (using the add-on might help you better appreciate the defth of this material; for fuller experience, it is handy to have the add-on source code in front of you as you navigate this article).
 So let's get started by learning more about SPL Studio.

-### Introducing StationPlaylist Studio and the NVDA add-on
+### Introducing StationPlaylist app suite and the NVDA add-on

+[StationPlaylist suite](www.stationplaylist.com) is a collection of programs to help broadcasters plan, run, and do related activities around broadcasting.
+The apps consist of Studio, Creator, Track Tool and others.

-[StationPlaylist Studio](www.stationplaylist.com) is a broadcast automation software that helps broadcasters schedule trakcs, play jingles and more.
+StationPlaylist Studio is a broadcast automation software that helps broadcasters schedule trakcs, play jingles and more.
 It includes support for break notes, hourly playlist, track tagging and comes with tools to manage track playback such as setting track intros.
 In studio 5.00 and later, it includes its own stream encoder.

+StationPlaylist Creator is mostly used for planning a show and designing playlists to be used by Studio.
+It can be used to define spot groups, custom track categories and more.

+StationPlaylist Track Tool is mainly used for managing tracks.
+It is often employed to define introductions, cue points and other properties of tracks.

-Is Studio accessible?
+Is Studio suite accessible?
 Surprisingly, yes.
-It is possible to use Studio features without using screen reader scripts and add-ons.
+It is possible to use app features without using screen reader scripts and add-ons.
 However, there are times when a broadcaster would use scripts, such as announcing status changes, monitoring track intros and endings, enhanced support for encoders and so on, and NVDA add-on for StationPlaylist Studio (usually refered to as SPL) accomplishes this well.

 ### Studio add-on: a history

 In 2011, Geoff Shang, a seasoned blind broadcaster, started working on SPL Studio add-on.
 This early version (numbered 0.01) was developed to let NVDA announce various status changes such as automation toggle and so on.
-This initial version, co-developed by James Teh (one of the lead developers of NVDA screen reader) was considered a quick project, and further development ceased until 2013.
+This initial version, co-developed by James Teh (a former lead developer of NVDA screen reader) was considered a quick project, and further development ceased until 2013.

 In 2013, I (Joseph Lee) received several emails regarding NVDA's support for SPL Studio with a request for someone to write an add-on for it.
 As I was still new to add-on development then (this was after I developed Control Usage Assistant and GoldWave), I decided to take on this challenge in order to learn more Python and to practice what I learned in computer science labs at UC Riverside.
 I first downloaded the existing add-on (0.01) and installed Studio 5.01 on my computer to learn more about this program and to gather suggestions from SPL users.
 After little over a month of development and preview releases, I released Studio add-on 1.0 in January 2014.

 Most of the early versions (1.x, 2.x, 3.x, released throughout 2014) were mostly quick projects that bridged the gap between NVDA and other screen readers (Brian Hartgen's JAWS scripts were my inspiration and have studied documentation for Jeff Bishop's Window-Eyes scripts).
 These early versions, supporting Studio 4.33 and later, were also used to fix bugs encountered by Studio users - for instance, a broadcaster posted  a YouTube video explaining how NVDA was not reading edit fields, which was fixed early on.
 Later releases (4.x, 5.x, 6.x, released throughout 2015), further bridged the gap with other screen readers and introduced unique features (for instance, add-on 5.0 introduced a configuration dialog, and 6.0 introduced concept of a broadcast profile).
 In late 2016, seeing that some of my add-ons were using year.month scheme for versioning, I decided to switch SPL to follow this model after receiving comments from the NVDA community.
-As of time of writing, add-on 17.06 just hit the air.
+As of time of writing, add-on 18.08 just hit the air.

 Highlights of past major releases and subsequent maintenance releases include: